juxor/afaq/markdown/secJ5.md

 Arguments for and against**, p.
-56] Without voluntary membership even the most libertarian union may become bureaucratic and unresponsive to the needs of its members and the class struggle (also see Tom Wetzel's excellent article _"The Origins of the Union Shop"_, [**Ideas & Action** no. 11]).
+56] Without voluntary membership even the most libertarian union may become bureaucratic and unresponsive to the needs of its members and the class struggle (also see Tom Wetzel's excellent article _"The Origins of the Union Shop"_, [**Ideas &amp; Action** no. 11]).
 Needless to say, if the union membership refuses to work with non-union members then that is a different situation.
 Then this is an issue of free association (as free association clearly implies the right **not** to associate).
-This issue rarely arises and most syndicalist unions operate in workplaces with other unions (the excepts arise, as happened frequently in Spanish labour history with the Marxist UGT, when the other union scabs when workers are on strike).
+This issue rarely arises and most syndicalist unions operate in workplaces with other unions (the exceptions arise, as happened frequently in Spanish labour history with the Marxist UGT, when the other union scabs when workers are on strike).

 In industrial unionism, the membership, assembled in their place of work, are the ones to decide when to strike, when to pay strike pay, what tactics to use, what demands to make, what issues to fight over and whether an action is "official" or "unofficial".
 In this way the rank and file is in control of